 As a general rule of thumb, you’ll need one rooster for every 10 hens in order to keep your eggs fertilized.

 Interesting Facts About Chickens & Egg Fertilization

 - After mating one time, the hen can store sperm in her oviduct for up to three weeks, fertilizing eggs as she produces them.
 In most cases, fertility levels will be ideal for about 3-4 days after mating.

 - Chicken eggs have a protective coating on them that prevents them from spoiling.
 After an egg is laid, it can remain dormant for up to two weeks.

 - A mother hen will wait to sit on her eggs until she decides she has a large enough pile of them stored up.
 Once she begins sitting on them, (or they go into an incubator) the dormant eggs “activate” and the chicks start to develop.

 - Chicks typically hatch 21 days after incubation begins.
 I’ve had a few hatch a day early, and some hatch up to three days late.
-Chicks hatch fully feathered, peeping, and running around, ready to eat and drink.
+Chicks hatch fully feathered, peeping, and within a few hours they’re running around, ready to eat and drink.

 - Hens don’t need a rooster around to lay eggs, but you do need one if you want your eggs to be fertile/hatch-able.
 Roosters are also very good protectors of their flock, and will put themselves in harms way to save their hens.